wcota/rndgen-fortran/README.md

 ## Usage

-Copy the file `src/rndgen.f90` or add the package as a dependence using the [Fortran Package Manager](https://fpm.fortran-lang.org/) (Fpm):
+Copy the file `src/rndgen.f90` or add the package as a dependency using the [Fortran Package Manager](https://fpm.fortran-lang.org/) (Fpm):

 ```toml
 [dependencies]
 rndgen-fortran.git = "https://github.com/wcota/rndgen-fortran"
 ```

-Import the module using `use rndgen_mod`, or/and `use rndgenPL_mod` for power-law number generator.
+Import the module using `use rndgen_mod`, and/or `use rndgenPL_mod` for the power-law number generator.

 Create the generator object by using